 Solon: Looking back, what was the biggest problem that you had dealing with financial operations at Shopify?
 What was your biggest success?

 Russ: Right from day one that I joined Shopify – and this goes back to your question about did I think they would go public – obviously at that stage, no one knew, but my view is that you always build a company so that it could go public.
-On the scaling side, the biggest issue is how to introduce finance requirements and controls in a very entrepreneurial-type environment.
-[As a CFO,] you really want not to be seen as just a sort of police force of the company and always saying no. And so, [it’s important to think] about creative ways you can add value and assist in the company’s growth versus becoming an impediment there.
+On the scaling side, the biggest issue is how to introduce finance requirements and controls in a very entrepreneurial-type environment. you really want not to be seen as just a sort of police force of the company and always saying no. And so, about creative ways you can add value and assist in the company’s growth versus becoming an impediment there.

 One of the things we always thought about at Shopify is in the same way that tech companies think about building up technical debt over time, how do you keep reducing managerial debt.
 A lot of companies, if something goes wrong, they’ll introduce a whole process to make sure it never happens again.
 I think a better approach is if someone has done something wrong, deal with that.
 Don’t introduce something that’s going to slow the company down.